cribstina/desafio-radix/README.md

 node index.js
 ```

-2. Access the client by oppening the `client/index.html` file on your browser.
+2. Access the client by opening the `client/index.html`` file on your browser.

 3. Upload a CSV file directly through the API endpoints.